-Throughout the season, teams will play against associations from across Oregon and Washington.
-The majority of games are typically held in Eugene.
-There are away games, some of which may require an overnight stay.
-These trips make for great team bonding opportunities.
+Throughout the season, teams will play against associations from across Oregon and regional.
+Home games will be played in Eugene.
+There are away games, some of which might require an overnight stay.
+These trips are team bonding opportunities.
 In addition to regular season games, teams typically register for 2-3 jamborees/tournaments based upon age division.
+Cost of such travel is not covered by LAHA and is the responsibility of player families.

-Because our program is a "house level" program, we accept players of all abilities.
-Our emphasis during games is on development, not what's on the scoreboard.
+LAHA accepts players of all abilities.
+Our emphasis is on development.
 We want all players to have fun and enjoy hockey.

-All players are issued a uniform for games, however families are to supply their player with their own set of gear and practice attire.
+All players are required to have a current LAHA-issued uniform in good repair for games, Families are to supply their player with their own set of gear and practice attire.